Coffeeness Reviews: Independent, Factual, Trustworthy and Opinionated Test Reports

 Only when I’ve answered all these questions do I allow myself to pass judgment on the price-performance ratio.
 Why?
 Because a high-priced coffee is simply expensive if it’s all marketing and no substance.

-That said, the same price can seem affordable if you’re dealing with a sensational roast, a rigorously transparent manufacturing and sourcing process and a brilliant result in the cup.
+That said, the same price can seem affordable if you’re dealing with a sensational roast, a rigorously transparent production and sourcing process and a brilliant result in the cup.
 So, the rule of thumb “more expensive is better” doesn’t apply at all, especially in the coffee bean world.

 Espresso Machine — My Love, Your Hesitation

-I’m going to be completely honest here: if it were up to me, each of you would have a portafilter machine instead of a super-automatic espresso machine at home.
+I’m going to be completely honest here: if it were up to me, each of you would have a semi-automatic machine instead of a super-automatic espresso machine at home.
 However, I can understand that most of you don’t dare to use the somewhat complicated professional machines.

 With a super-automatic machine (often referred to as a “bean-to-cup” machine in the UK), you only have to press a button.
-A portafilter is something completely different, as you have to have in-depth knowledge of what makes a good espresso, really get to know the machine, buy a dedicated coffee grinder and, and, and — you get where I’m going with this.
+A semi-automatic is something completely different, as you have to have in-depth knowledge of what makes a good espresso, really get to know the machine, buy a dedicated coffee grinder and, and, and — you get where I’m going with this.

 Espresso machines test with entry-level and mid-range machines

-Still, those who make the effort will be rewarded not only with a “real espresso” (compared to the super-automatic espresso) but also with the quintessence of many trendy coffee drinks — from a flat white to a black eye.
+Still, those who make the effort will be rewarded not only with a “real espresso” (compared to a super-automatic espresso) but also with the quintessence of many trendy coffee drinks — from a flat white to a black eye.

 Here are a few more models that are also definitely worth checking out:

-Although I’ve neglected this category a bit lately, I guarantee you that will change again very soon.
 So, which quality criteria are the deciding factors here?
 I mainly focus on the following questions:

 2. How good are the factory settings for espresso, and how close can I get to my ideal result?